amityadav/AWS-SAA-C02-Notes-2020/Course/Compute/EC2/README.md

 * Previously attached data volumes are reattached and the instance retains its instance ID
 * You can hibernate an instance only if it's enabled for hibernation and it meets the hibernation prerequisites.
 * In order to use Hibernation the root device volume should be encrypted
+* Enable hibernation at launch - You cannot enable hibernation on an existing instance (running or stopped).
+For more information, see Enabling hibernation for an instance.
+Purchasing options - This feature is available for On-Demand Instances and Reserved Instances.
+It is not available for Spot Instances.
 * Instances cannot be hibernated more than 60 days
 ![Ec2 Hibernation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/hibernation-flow.png)